SWOT analysis for trade business

 - Are we having difficulty finding new employees due to manpower shortages in our area?

-And remember, it’s up to you to use the information and knowledge you gain from your SWOT analysis in your marketing & business plans!
+And remember, it’s up to you to use the information and knowledge you gain from your SWOT analysis in your marketing and business plans!

 Interested in learning more about implementing a marketing and business plan in your trade business?